What is Resolute Advocacy?

 More to the point, the Court of Appeal said the lawyer’s “description of the witnesses was a legitimate exercise of advocacy.”
 Put another way, the lawyer was stating his opinion that the witnesses should be considered independent.
 The “point at which the degree of acquaintance renders a witness ‘not independent’ or biased may be open to debate and may differ in different settings.”
 So, even if the trial judge disagreed with the lawyer’s opinion as to the relative independence of the witnesses, that does not make the lawyer’s initial description an act of “civil fraud.”Ultimately, the Court of Appeal held the $850,000 settlement was enforceable against the defendant.
 Even if there was reason to question the independence of the witnesses, the Court noted that the defence had eight years between the date of the accident and the pretrial hearing to conduct its own investigation.
 The absence of “due diligence” on the part of the defence lawyers therefore weighed heavily in favour of bringing “finality” to the legal proceedings in this matter.

-Contact Preszler Law Today if You Need Resolute Advocacy Following a Motor Vehicle Accident
+Contact Preszler Injury Lawyers Today if You Need Resolute Advocacy Following a Motor Vehicle Accident